Skip to main content

 • Number of respondents (sample size) and so on.

-In general, this table can look like that:
+In general, this table can look like this:

 Show rating-scale results in a table